-Uncured material may be removed from dispensing components and parts with non-alcoholic solvents such as Butyl Acetate and acetone.
+Uncured material may be removed from dispensing components and parts with organic solvents.
 Cured material will be impervious to many solvents and difficult to remove.
 Clean up of cured material may require mechanical methods of removal.

 PERFORMANCE AFTER TEMPERATURE EXPOSURE